-250 Introduction to Cross-Cultural Studies 3 hrs

-This course provides students with a basic understanding of cross-cultural differences and communication strategies with a view to understanding the different dynamics that may be encountered while ministering in a cross-cultural setting.
+250 Introduction to Cross-Cultural Studies 3 hrs This course provides students with a basic understanding of cross-cultural differences and communication strategies with a view to understanding the different dynamics that may be encountered while ministering in a cross-cultural setting.

-A course designed to study special areas of interest in Missions that are not available in the regular undergraduate course offerings.
+299 Special Topic: [Title] 3 hrs A course designed to study special areas of interest in Missions that are not available in the regular undergraduate course offerings.
 Credit may be repeated if the topic is different.